-Kniterate was truly born global, being part of the HAX hardware accelerator program in Shenzhen, China, founded by the Spanish duo Gerard Rubio and Triambak Saxena.
+Kniterate was truly born a global company being part of the HAX hardware accelerator program in Shenzhen, China.
+It was founded by the Spanish duo Gerard Rubio and Triambak Saxena.

 Now based at their HQ in London, Triambak Saxena went from being "a molecular biologist studying the genetic mechanisms of flowering", to being the Co-CEO of Kniterate.

-As explained on their website: "Kniterate is a compact digital knitting machine that brings fashion fabrication into your workshop.
+As explained on its website: "Kniterate is a compact digital knitting machine that brings fashion fabrication into your workshop.
 Perfect for small fashion businesses and design studios, maker spaces and schools."

 It's said to be like a more affordable, computer-controlled industrial knitting machine and claims to be able to "transfer stitches around and do it automatically, freeing you up to do your best creative work."

-Quite literally this Spanish startup, with a similar"knitty" name, warms your heart, body and soul with their knitting kits and patterns online.
-We Are Knitters have made an amazing journey betting on a hobby that some of us thought was getting extinct.
+Quite literally this Spanish startup, with a similar "knitty" name, warms your heart, body and soul with their knitting kits and patterns online.
+We Are Knitters have made an amazing journey betting on a hobby which some of us thought was getting extinct.

-Early on during quarantine life (in Spain from March 14), Pepita Marín Rey-Stolle, CEO and co-founder could see a sudden boost in sales, shared with newspaper El Confidencial:
+Early on during quarantine life (in Spain from March 14), Pepita Marín Rey-Stolle, CEO and co-founder could see a sudden boost in sales, shared with Spanish El Confidencial:

 "(...) we broke the billing record in a single day: 100,000 euros."
 "Our sales have been multiplied fourfold compared to the previous week, especially by the volume received from Spain, Italy, France and the United States," adds Alberto Bravo, co-founder.